elasekness/BMS500C-2024/Day2.md

  	samtools idxstat [1-10].sorted.bam

 > This command provides some useful information on the number of reads that mapped or didn't map to your reference
-> genome, how many R1 and R2 reads mapped, and how many mates are properly paired with each other
+> genome, how many R1 and R2 reads mapped, and how many mates are properly paired with each other. <br>
-> idxstat shows how many reads aligned to each refernce gene
+> idxstat shows how many reads aligned to each refernce gene.
 * Can you get a sense of what the identity of your sample might be from the idxstats information?

 <br>